Rune Holta

 Rune Holta (born 29 August 1973 in Stavanger, Norway) is a speedway rider.
-He grew up in Randaberg, Norway, but has been a Polish citizen since 2002.
+He grew up in Randaberg Municipality, Norway, but has been a Polish citizen since 2002.

 Career

 In 1994, Holta finished runner-up to Mikael Karlsson in the final of the 1994 Speedway Under-21 World Championship following a run-off for the title.
 This was the same year that Holta won the first of his four Norwegian Individual Speedway Championships.

-In 2002, he took Polish citizenship, allowing him to represent Poland in international competitions and was a member of their Speedway World Cup winning teams in 2005, 2007 and 2010.
+In 2002, Holta took Polish citizenship, allowing him to represent Poland in international competitions and was a member of their Speedway World Cup winning teams in 2005, 2007 and 2010.
 He has also won the Polish Championship in 2003 and 2007.

-In 2020, he rode for Dackarna Malilla in the Swedish Elit League and for Włókniarz Częstochowa in the Polish Ekstraliga.
+In 2020, Holta rode for Dackarna Malilla in the Swedish Elit League and for Włókniarz Częstochowa in the Polish Ekstraliga.
 In 2022, he helped PSŻ Poznań win the 2022 2.Liga.

 Awards

-For his sport achievements, he received:
+For his sport achievements, Holta received:

 Golden Cross of Merit in 2007.